python/cpython/Doc/library/tarfile.rst

 .. method:: TarInfo.isfile()

-   Return :const:`True` if the :class:`Tarinfo` object is a regular file.
+   Return :const:`True` if the :class:`TarInfo` object is a regular file.

 .. method:: TarInfo.isreg()